jakebian/string-reading-group/README.md

 ## Contributing

-If you're a member in the group, send a PR!
+If you're a member in the group, give me your github username and you will be granted push access.
 For notes & problem sets you can add files with any of the following formats:

 - pdf
 - tex